 FYI: drugs are HIGHLY illegal here and they do have the death penalty.

 I took the time to go inland a little bit from Seminyak and stay at a private “pool villa” that Bali is famous for.
 If you have a large group this is ideal because you can split it so that it’s not more than a hotel but is a really unique experience.
 I stayed at Villa Sungai; you can see my review here.

 Adventure in Bali

-Overall, I really liked Bali but it was the surf that made me enjoy it the most.
-You can do adventures like white water rafting, diving out by the other islands, 4wd, and such but I didn’t not as it’s rainy season and there was a mudslide before I went.
+Overall, I really liked Bali, but it was the surf that made me enjoy it the most.
+You can do adventures like white water rafting, diving out by the other islands, 4wd, and such but I didn’t not as it was rainy season and there was a mudslide before I went.
 I heard rumors that the rafting and 4wd weren’t safe.